dalkain/unRAID-SuperMicro-IPMI-Auto-Fan-Control/README.md

 - Set speeds of the fan zones based configurable temperature thresholds (5 speed settings)
 - Use cron to run the script every few minutes

 NOTE: These checks will be considered activity and cause your drives to spin up or stay spinning!
-If you have your drives set to spin down, I recommend disabling all of the HDD temps
+If you have your drives set to spin down automatically in Unraid, I highly recommend disabling all of the HDD temps

 Full disclosure: I very rarely write bash scripts, and this is very elementary.
 Feel free to modify it to suit your needs though!